lucapiccio/django_simplify/README.md

 - Configure supervisor instead systemd if you have it, but i reccomends systemd service
 - Create script run_debug_foreground.sh to launch django in foreground with actived debug
 - Create script build.sh to rebuild / collect static / migrate / relaunch service
+- Create default administrator (user=admin : password=admin)
+- Create a sample .vimrc in root directory as example for correct editing python with vim (please copy in ~/.vimrc before using vi to edit python).

 # How is configured
 - core/urls.py : the Django urls + router for api urls